intersystems-community/IRIS-ExternalTable/README.md

 Work in progress...
 Check back for updates.

 Authentication is based on Azure AD.
 The following parameters need to be set: `azure-client-id`, `azure-client-secret`, `azure-tenant-id`.
-(See DL.Azure for details.
+(See EXT.Azure for details.
 Subject to change!!!)
 Currently using `^ET.Config(parameter-name)` global.

 You can use the following commands to gather this information:
 ```bash